aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/working-with-assignment/_index.md

 ### Q2: Is there a free trial available for Aspose.Tasks?

-A2: Yes, you can avail of a free trial from [here](https://releases.aspose.com/).
+A2: Yes, you can avail of a free trial from the [Aspose.Tasks free trial page](https://releases.aspose.com/).

 ### Q3: Are there any limitations on the number of tasks or resources in Aspose.Tasks?